👉 Related: Home laser & IPL hair removal 101

 This isn’t an exhaustive list.
 Ensure your chosen professional practitioner schedules a consultation with you to ask all the right questions.

-What’s most important is you choose the right clinic or practitioner.
+What’s most important is you choose the right clinic or practitioner with the best machinery, expertise and training to keep you safe and give best results.
 Read ‘how to choose a practitioner‘ to find the right one.

 — What to expect from professional treatments? —